 Creed Imperial Millesime for Men is everywhere.
-It’s up there with Aventus as one of the best known of the Creed fragrances.
+It’s up there with Aventus as one of the best known of Creed fragrances.
 And deservedly so.
 It’s a crisp, clean fragrance with fresh fruity notes and a touch of musk that create a classic fragrance.
 Jay Z is one of Imperial Millesime’s devotee’s.

 Created in 1995, this is one of those stand-bys every guy should have in his cologne collection.
 It’s noticeable but inoffensive, combining scents like lemon, mandarin, iris, and bergamot.
 It’s also a very versatile scent — I’d say the lightness makes it more of a daytime scent but I know guys who use it all the time as their signature fragrance.
 Definitely worth a try.

 For a special occasion like a night out — date night, dancing or a special event, Creed Tabarome is a fun, go-to bold fragrance.
 The name “Tabarome” honors the pinch of the finest tobacco aroma that gives this fragrance its aristocratic touch of English club luxury.

 Warm notes of ginger, jasmine and seductive sandalwood are strengthened with the addition of leather and tobacco to create a sexy punch of scent.
 This is an assertive fragrance for men who want a memorable and exotic scent.

-Creed’s Original Santal is an aromatic fragrance will give you some spice during the cooler fall and winter months.
-And like many of Creed’s fragrances, it’s a unisex scent which is trending right now.
+Creed’s Original Santal is an aromatic fragrance that will give you some spice during the cooler fall and winter months.
+And like many of Creed’s fragrances, it’s a unisex scent that is trending right now.
 With main notes of cinnamon and sandalwood, it’ll give you a warmth that’s hard to resist.

 Top notes include Indian sandalwood, cinnamon, coriander, and fragrant juniper berry.
-Middle notes are lavender, leaves of absolute orange tree, rosemary, and ginger.
+Middle notes are lavender, leaves of an absolute orange tree, rosemary, and ginger.
 The base is made up of tonka bean and vanilla.